the life & times of 06-ALA01-0006180

 by the British IBM

-AcornElectronTODAY has great pleasure in sharing a few questions that Stuart recently put to the one and only Aidy - front man of indie rock band the British IBM!
+AcornElectronTODAY has great pleasure in sharing a few questions back in 2015 that Stuart put to the one and only Aidy - front man of indie rock band the British IBM!

 "Offering a nimble mesh of indie rock and vintage computing, Cambridge-based trio the British IBM officially launched in 2012..."